Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/geometry/list_transformations_by_suitability/README.md

 <h1>List Transformations By Suitability</h1>

-<p>This sample demonstrates how to use the TransformationCatalog to get a list of available DatumTransformations that
+<p>Demonstrates how to use the TransformationCatalog to get a list of available DatumTransformations that
  can be used to project a Geometry between two different SpatialReferences.</p>

 <p>Transformations (sometimes known as datum or geographic transformations) are used when projecting data from one